This is a partnered post with LENOX® Tools.

 While I personally don’t do much hole cutting in metal, HVAC guys and other home improvement pros will see added value in the newest improvements.
 The increased wall thickness minimizes tooth loss, while optimizing for these types of cuts.

 To learn more about T3 Technology, see information about LENOX Bi-Metal Hole Saws here.
-This video covers some of the latest tech, plus here’s another that looks at how these saws perform against other leading brands.
-Probably my fav though – the tech spec, which includes information like a Selection Guide, Recommended RPM by various tasks, and part numbers for various kits and accessories.
+Probably my fav though – the tech spec, which includes information like a Selection Guide (pictured below), Recommended RPM by various tasks (pictured above), and part numbers for various kits and accessories.